Your Covid-19 Travel Questions, Answered

 To learn more travel requirements for other top travel destinations click here.

-Can I travel to Spain?Currently international travel is banned from the UK under the National Lockdown.
+Can I travel to Spain?From Monday 17th May, international travel from the UK is permitted.

-Currently, you can only travel to Spain if you are a returning Spanish National.
-This ban is due to end at 6pm on 2nd February however this has not yet been confirmed by the Spanish authorities.
+At present you can only travel to Spain if you are a returning Spanish National.

-Can I travel to the USA?Currently international travel is banned from the UK under the National Lockdown.
+Can I travel to the USA?From Monday 17th May, international travel from the UK is permitted.

 The USA has closed its borders and travel to the United States is currently banned.